 Also known as Shiraz, Syrah is a red wine made throughout the world and is known to be a full-bodied varietal with a high concentration of tannins.
 This wine is lush and rich with fruit like blackberry and the flavors of black pepper, licorice, and mint.
 It is very dark in color—even darker than a Cabernet Sauvignon and will feel heavy in the mouth.
-From where the Syrah comes—meaning whether the grapes were grown in a warm or moderate climate—will affect the flavor profile, so if you prefer something rustic or a wine that is a bit softer, you are bound to find many complex and enjoyable bottles that will suit your tastes.
+From where the Syrah comes—meaning whether the grapes were grown in a warm or moderate climate—will affect the flavor profile, so if you prefer something rustic or wine that is a bit softer, you are bound to find many complex and enjoyable bottles that will suit your tastes.

-We all know that wine and cheese is a natural pairing, and Syrah is a nice complement to cheeses that have enough flavor and complexity to match this intriguing grape.
+We all know that wine and cheese are a natural pairing, and Syrah is a nice complement to cheeses that have enough flavor and complexity to match this intriguing grape.
 From a smokey blue to a robust cheddar, these five interesting kinds of cheese will please the taste buds while sipping a nice glass of Syrah.

 01 of 05

 Fruit-forward Syrah pairs best with blue cheese, and if the wine has some meaty qualities to it, even better.
 Rogue Smokey Blue is cold-smoked over hazelnut shells, imparting a lightly smokey and nutty flavor to the cheese.
 This smokey character pairs especially well with Syrah (as do many spicy blues).